 With regard to the geographic areas within which restrictions may apply to ESVs, it is necessary to make the information available to all ESV operators.
 Administrations should make available the information which defines the restricted or excluded areas to The Office.
 This information is then made available to ESV operators through the facilities of the Office web site.
-ESV operators which operate within the scope of this Decision are required to comply with the restrictions defined by the administrations and provided to The Office.
-ESV operators are required to register their networks with The Office and to provide certain technical and operational information about their networks.
+ESV operators which operate within the scope of this Decision are required to comply with the restrictions defined by the administrations and provided to the